Sparsity greedoids and pebble game algorithms for posets: Introduction

+Greedoids are precisely the combinatorial structures to which the greedy algorithm applies.
+There are polynomial time algorithms to test whether a set of edges is independent in a count matroid.
 The pebble game algorithm, introduced by Jacobs and Hendrickson, is an algorithm for determining whether a graph has a $(2,3)$-tight spanning subgraph \cite{Pebble_original}.
-The pebble game algorithm takes as its input a graph $G$, and outputs a maximum size $(2,3)$-sparse subgraph.
-In particular, the algorithm can decide whether the input graph has a $(2,3)$-tight spanning subgraph.
-The $(2,3)$-tight graphs on $n$ vertices are the bases of a matroid on the edges of the complete graph on $n$ vertices.
-Another algorithm that can extract a $(2,3)$-tight subgraph was introduced by Gabow and Westerman \cite{Gabow-Westerman}.
+The pebble game algorithm takes as its input a graph $G$ and outputs a maximum size $(2,3)$-sparse subgraph.
+In particular, the algorithm can be used to decide whether the input graph has a $(2,3)$-tight spanning subgraph.

-For $l \geq 2k$, only the empty graph is $(k,l)$-sparse.
-For $l < 0$, $(k,l)$-sparsity does not behave well with respect to unions, in the sense that the union of two vertex disjoint sparse graphs is not necessarily sparse.
-Therefore, $(k,l)$-sparse graphs are primarily interesting to consider when $l \in [0,2k)$.

-Lee and Streinu introduced a family of $(k,l)$-pebble game algorithms that recognise exactly the $(k,l)$-sparse multigraphs, for $l \in [0,2k)$ \cite{LEE20081425}.
-Lee and Streinu show that the $(k,l)$-sparse multigraphs on $n$ vertices are the independent sets of a matroid on the edges of the complete multigraph on $n$ vertices.
-The set of bases of this matroid is the set of $(k,l)$-tight multigraphs on $n$ vertices.

-Later, Streinu and Theran generalised the $(k,l)$-pebble game algorithms to $r$-uniform hypergraphs, defining a hypergraph to be $(k,l)$-sparse if all subsets $V'$ of vertices span at most $k|V'|-l$ edges \cite{STREINU20091944}.
-They consider parameters $k$ and $l$ such that $0 \leq l \leq kr-1$, where $r$ is the number of vertices in each edge.
-The $(k,l)$-sparse hypergraphs with $n$ vertices also form the independent sets of a matroid, whenever $(k,l)$-sparse $r$-uniform hypergraphs with $n$ vertices exist \cite{LEE20081425, discrete_matroids}.
-The $(k,l)$-tight hypergraphs on $n$ vertices are the bases of this matroid.

-The fact that the $(k,l)$-sparse multigraphs and hypergraphs form the independent sets of matroids is crucial to the pebble game algorithm, where an independent set of edges is found by considering the edges in any order, and an edge is added to the independent set if it is independent of the previously considered edges.
-Building an independent set in this way (that is, greedily) is only guaranteed to give a maximum size independent set if the independent sets form a matroid.

-Given the notions of sparsity and tightness of incidence geometries introduced in Section \ref{Motivation}, it is natural to consider an analogous pebble game algorithm for incidence geometries.
-The pebble game algorithm introduced in this paper generalises previously introduced pebble games for determining sparsity of graphs and hypergraphs to rank two incidence geometries.